callmesora/llmops-python-package/README.md

 - *Minor* (Y): minor release with new features (i.e., provide new capabilities)
 - *Patch* (Z): patch release to fix bugs (i.e., correct wrong behavior)

-Poetry and this package leverage Semantic Versioning to let developers control the speed of adoption for new releases.
+UV and this package leverage Semantic Versioning to let developers control the speed of adoption for new releases.

 ## [Testing Tricks](https://en.wikipedia.org/wiki/Software_testing)